mjcaisse/cppnow-website/src/pages/about/faq.md

 _The History of every major Galactic Civilization tends to pass through three distinct and recognizable phases, those of Survival, Inquiry and Sophistication, otherwise known as the How, Why, and Where phases.
 For instance, the first phase is characterized by the question '**How can we eat?**' the second by the question '**Why do we eat?**' and the third by the question '**Where shall we have lunch?**_ - Douglas Adams

 We have high-carb breaks both morning and afternoon, but for meals you are on-your-own.

-The Meadows usually has a nice, if pricey, spread for breakfast and some attendees head back to the Meadows for lunch or dinner as they have a limited menu that is convenient.
-But most head downtown for meals.
+The Meadows offers breakfast daily, as well as a new brunch menu, at Plato’s in the Walter Isaacson Center.
+Some attendees head back to the Meadows for lunch or dinner to enjoy the options at Plato’s or Limeslicer’s.
+Many attendees also head downtown for meals.
 It is at bit of a walk, but enjoyable with a group.

 Some years we have a food truck at lunch and we recommend a couple of places for dinner every evening (except the night of the picnic).
 When dinning at a recommended spot, mention that you are at the Physics Center for a special deal (free appetizers or a discount).